pubsubdb/pubsubdb/README.md

 # PubSubDB
 ## Overview
-PubSubDB is a schema-driven solution that simplifies integration, orchestration, and actionable analytics.
-It allows businesses to use models that actually reflect their needs, reducing the complexity of the integration and orchestration process.
-PubSubDB works with any key/value store, particularly in-memory stores like *Redis*.
+PubSubDB is a model-driven solution that simplifies integration, orchestration, and actionable analytics.
+Design your key business workflows using standard graph notation, while PubSubDB handles the implementation.
+PubSubDB is designed to work with any key/value store, with a reference implementation using *Redis*.
+Refer to the following guide for more information on how to use PubSubDB to simplify your workflow needs.

-With PubSubDB, you can map data between internal systems and external SaaS services using standard Open API specs, design long-running approval processes with complex conditional processing, and gather process-level insights about aggregate processes over time.

-PubSubDB's standard graph notation makes it easy to define multistep workflows and leverage existing Open API `schema` and `path` definitions when orchestrating API endpoints.
-The system supports full lifecycle management, providing migration and deployment tools to support hot deployments with no downtime.

-Refer to the following guide for more information on how to use PubSubDB to simplify your workflow and data mapping processes.

 ### Benefit | Point-to-Point Integration
 Map data between internal systems and external SaaS services, using standard Open API specs to define activities.
 Synchronize data between systems by mapping outputs from upstream activities.